lovett2/TooLongDidntRead/Doc/tutorial.md

 ![Alt text](https://github.com/lovett2/TooLongDidntRead/blob/UserTutorial/Chrome/images/AddExt.png?raw=true)
 4. Once its added, you should see the "Too Long; Didn't Read" icon on the top right corner next to the address bar.
 ![Alt text](https://github.com/lovett2/TooLongDidntRead/blob/UserTutorial/Chrome/images/iconOnBar.png?raw=true)

+## How To Install Firefox
+1. Your computer must have Firefox browser installed.
+You can install [here](https://www.mozilla.org/en-US/firefox/)
+1. The Firefox version is not available on the Extension store.
+You will have to download or clone our repo first.

 ## How To Use (Chrome)
 1. Open Chrome and go to chrome://extensions/ Make sure that "Too Long; Didn't Read" is enabled.